MicrosoftDocs/entra-docs/docs/global-secure-access/reference-current-known-limitations.md

 > For Office 365 and Entra to detect the device's true source IP, consider enabling [Source IP restoration](how-to-source-ip-restoration.md).

 #### Virtualization support with UTM
-- When the network is in **bridged** mode and Global Secure Access client is installed on the host machine:
+- If the network is in **bridged** mode and Global Secure Access client is installed on the host machine:
     - If the Global Secure Access client is installed on the virtual machine, network traffic of the virtual machine is subject to its local policy.
 The host machine's policy doesn't affect the forwarding profile on the virtual machine.
     - If the Global Secure Access client *isn't* installed on the virtual machine, network traffic of the virtual machine is bypassed.
 - The Global Secure Access client doesn't support network **shared** mode because it might block the network traffic of the virtual machine.